 Postnatal insomnia happens when an exhausted mom, one who desperately needs rest, is unable to sleep even though her baby’s sleeping soundly.
 Postnatal insomnia has been linked to postpartum depression, but it can also appear on its own, without any noticeable depression symptoms.

 Moms who struggle with postpartum insomnia often report that they feel on edge, and unable to relax.
 They anxiously lie awake and listen for their babies, afraid that if they fall asleep, they won’t hear their little ones cry.
 And when these moms finally do fall asleep?
-They’re often awoken by the slightest sounds (or even “phantom” sounds that aren’t real.)
+They’re awoken by the slightest sounds.
+(Or even “phantom” sounds that aren’t real.)
 This was true for me; when I was struggling with postpartum insomnia, I’d often awake convinced that I’d heard my baby cry, only to find that he was sleeping peacefully.

 How To Beat Postnatal Insomnia and Get The Sleep You Need